-They develop conflict competency to address their disputes peacefully, reduce antisocial behaviour and violence.
-They learn skills needed to effectively manage conflicts, respond to conflict in non violent ways.
-It instils self awareness skills for conscious knowledge of their own traits, character, behaviour and feelings.
+Skills to resolve disputes peacefully, reduce antisocial behaviour and violence.
+They learn to effectively manage conflicts and respond to conflict situations in non violent ways.
+It instills in them self awareness skills for conscious knowledge of their own traits, character, behaviour and feelings.

-Critical skills to help students manage emotions, foster behaviour change and prepare youth for a less violent future.
-They learn to manage interpersonal conflicts, enhance safe and peaceful learning environments motivate socially responsible people and prepare youths for the future.
+They acquire critical skills to manage emotions, foster behaviour change and prepare for a less violent future.
+They learn to manage interpersonal conflicts which they take with them home to influence their respective families, friends and community.
+These enhance safe and peaceful environments, motivate socially responsible people and prepare young people for the future.

-Skill sets for reducing incidents of fighting, bullying, harassment and other forms of violence among young people.
-Students learn to manage and resolve conflicts, competing needs and interests without resorting to violence.
+They are equipped with the skill sets for reducing incidents of fighting, bullying, harassment and other forms of violence among young people.
+Teaching them to manage and resolve conflicts, competing needs and interests without resorting to violence.